Oliver Hart (economist): Academics

+Political views

+In June 2024, 16 Nobel Prize in Economics laureates, including Hart, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.

 Personal life

-Hart is an American citizen.
+Hart holds dual British and United States citizenship.

 He is married to Rita B. Goldberg, a Harvard literature professor and author of the second-generation Holocaust memoir Motherland: Growing Up With the Holocaust.
 They have two sons and two grandsons.